 Todd H. Bol Awards for Outstanding Achievement

-We’re excited to announce the winners of the first-ever Todd H. Bol Awards for Outstanding Achievement!
-As part of our 10th anniversary celebration, we wanted to recognize 10 exceptional Little Free Library stewards for their dedication to Little Free Library’s mission.
+We’re excited to announce the second annual Todd H. Bol Awards for Outstanding Achievement!
+We are thrilled to recognize five exceptional Little Free Library stewards for their dedication to Little Free Library’s mission.

-Our late founder, Todd H. Bol, believed strongly in the power of individuals (and especially Little Free Library stewards) to change the world through acts of kindness.
-We hear stories every day of outstanding stewards who repair others’ Little Libraries; who have created networks of book-sharing boxes; or who work tirelessly to strengthen the sense of community in their area.
+Little Free Library’s late founder, Todd H. Bol, believed strongly in the power of individuals (and especially Little Free Library stewards) to change the world through acts of kindness.
+We hear stories every day of outstanding stewards who repair others’ little libraries; who have created networks of book-sharing boxes; or who work tirelessly to strengthen the sense of community in their area.

-Little Free Library stewards are the backbone of the Little Free Library network, and the movement would never have grown so quickly without the support and dedication of volunteer stewards worldwide.
-Congratulations to the 10 exceptional stewards below for their outstanding work!
+Little Free Library stewards are the backbone of the Little Free Library network, and the network’s breadth and depth would never have grown so quickly without the support and dedication of volunteer stewards worldwide.

 Winners of the 2019 Todd H. Bol Awards for Outstanding Achievement